Navigate quickly to:

 Highlights from 2023

 - Chapter on social enterprises in the NetherlandsColine Serres and Tine De Moor published their chapter “Social Enterprises in the Netherlands: Towards More Institutional Diversity?” in The International Handbook of Social Enterprise Law.
-It’s open access and can be found here.
+It’s open access and can be found on the publishers website.

 Highlights from 2022